kpenev/AutoWISP/documentation/ProcessingSteps.md

   - generate master flat frames
   - calibrate raw object frames

+#### 1.2.1 Create mask

+Create a mask image noting pixels which are saturated (i.e. near the full-well capacity).
+Also marks pixels neighboring saturatied pixels in the leak direction as recipients of leaked charge.
+Also transfers any masks in the masters used, including taking separate mask-only files.

 #### 1.2.1 Overscan corrections

 In many instances, the imaging device provides extra areas that attempt to